yasinldev/violet-search/README.md

 - **Strong Language Support**: Violet supports multiple languages, including English, French, German, Spanish, Italian, Portuguese, Greek, Chinese, Japanese, Korean, Turkish, and Azerbaijani.
 - **Fast and Responsive**: Violet is fast and responsive.
 It is built using Rust and PHP, which are both fast and efficient programming languages.
 This means that Violet can handle a large number of requests without slowing down or crashing.
 - **Meta Search or Own Results**: Violet allows you to choose between meta search results or your own results.
 Meta search results are provided by Google, Brave, DuckDuckGo, and other search engines.
 Your own results are provided by Violet's own crawler
+- **Tor Results**: Violet allows you to search the Tor network.
+This means that you can search for websites that are only accessible through Tor.
 - **Customizable**: Violet allows you to customize your search experience.
 You can choose from a variety of search engines, including Google, Bing, DuckDuckGo results.
 You can also choose to block certain websites from appearing in your search results.
 - **Strong and Reliable Infrastructure**: Violet is developed using robust programming languages like Rust and PHP.
 Rust, in particular, offers advantages in terms of memory safety and performance, which can lead to a more stable and faster experience.
 - **No Ads**: Violet does not show any ads.
 We do not track you, so we cannot show you ads.
 We do not make any money from Violet.
 We do not sell your data to third parties.
 We do not have any investors.
 We do not have any sponsors.
 We do not have any ads.
 Violet is completely free to use.